 Having said that, sometimes people struggle to get an exit re-entry visa even when their passport is valid.
 In my opinion, the rule for the passport validity for exit reentry visa in Saudi Arabia varies from nationality to nationality.
 For instance, Jawazat asks for at least 6 months passport validity for exit reentry visa in Saudi Arabia from UK nationals.

 A lady shared her experience with us when her daughter was unable to go with her even when she had 5 months validity of the passport.
 It is better to keep your passport updated every time to avoid such issues.

-You do not know about Saudi Laws, they can change any law at any point in time without even letting others know about it.
+You do not know about Saudi Laws, they can change the law dealing with the passport validity for exit reentry visa in Saudi Arabia at any point without even letting others know about it.

 Mother’s Question: My daughter’s British passport expires in December and we are due to fly in two days.
-Was trying to apply for the exit/entry visa today and it won't allow me to do so for her.
+I was trying to apply for the exit/entry visa today and it won't allow me to do so for her.

 Will this be an issue if I visit the Jawazaat office?
 Will I be able to get this done before tomorrow night?